horizonridgestudio/snakes_kml_1/README.md

 Each CSV coordinate value is separated by whitespace.
 I like to use a newline which allows for comment text at the ends of the lines.

 4. I load this into GEP as a temporary item (File > Open).
-I then drop a pin on a midway point along the newly visible line, and grab the coordinates for the midway point as in setp 2.
+Drop a pin on a midway point along the newly visible line, and grab the coordinates for the midway point as in setp 2.
 Delete the temporary item loaded in step 4, then make a new KML file for the full-circle line.

-5. __The 5-point, 4-segment equatorial line formula__.
+5. __The 5-point, 4-segment great circle formula__.
 Draw line segments connecting these points, in order:
 * The first point of interest
 * A point somewhere along a line drawn between the first and second points of interest.
 The actual distance along the line is irrelevant.
 I call this a 'midway' point, but it does not have to be exactly equidistant between the endpoints.
 * The second point of interest